getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

     For licensing information and technical support, please [contact us][contact-page].

-The monitor provides information on the data imported into the engine, as well as on the trained pipelines and their performance.
-It is written in Go and compiled into a binary separate from the getML engine.
+The Monitor provides information on the data imported into the Engine, as well as on the trained pipelines and their performance.
+It is written in Go and compiled into a binary separate from the getML Engine.

 **Accessing the Monitor**

-The monitor runs on the same machine as the engine, using sockets for communication.
+The Monitor runs on the same machine as the Engine, using sockets for communication.
 By default, it opens an HTTP port (1709) for browser access.
-To view the monitor, enter the following address in your browser's navigation bar:
+To view the Monitor, enter the following address in your browser's navigation bar:

 [http://localhost:1709](http://localhost:1709){: style="text-align: center; display: block"}

-Please note, the HTTP port is only accessible from within the host machine running the getML suite.
+Please note, the HTTP port is only accessible from within the host machine running the getML Suite.

-The main purpose of the monitor is to provide visual feedback to support your data science projects.
+The main purpose of the Monitor is to provide visual feedback to support your data science projects.

 !!! note "Tip"

-    If you experience issues opening the monitor, try the following steps:
+    If you experience issues opening the Monitor, try the following steps:

-    - Manually shut down and restart the engine using `getml.engine.shutdown()` and `getml.engine.launch()`.
+    - Manually shut down and restart the Engine using `getml.engine.shutdown()` and `getml.engine.launch()`.
-    - Kill the associated background process in the terminal and restart the engine.
+    - Kill the associated background process in the terminal and restart the Engine.
-    - Close all tabs and windows where the monitor was previously running and try again.
+    - Close all tabs and windows where the Monitor was previously running and try again.

 To get started, head over to the [installation instructions][installation].